reflex-dev/reflex-web/docs/datatable-tutorial/add_interactivity.md

 Now we will add interactivity to our datatable.
 We do this using event handlers and event triggers.

-For our first interactivity example we will use the `on_cell_clicked` event trigger, this is called when the user clicks on a cell of the data editor.
+The first example implements a handler for the `on_cell_clicked` event trigger, which is called when the user clicks on a cell of the data editor.
 The event trigger receives the coordinates of the cell.

 ```python
 class DataTableState(rx.State):